Understanding why environmental, social, and governance (ESG) matters is essential given the current business landscape.

 Impact investing is growing in popularity.
 Some wealthy investors are looking for ways to maximize investment return in an ethical, philanthropic way.

-At the stock market level, poorly managed ESG that leads to environmental or social fallout can reduce stock price and ROI for investors.
+At the stock market level, poorly managed ESG commitments that leads to environmental or social fallout can reduce stock price and ROI for investors.
 The BP oil spill in 2010 is a prominent example of this effect.
 BP’s stock fell 51% in 40 days after the incident.

-In addition to negative investor returns, your cashflow can take a hit if you neglect your ESG commitments.
+In addition to negative investor returns, your cashflow can take a hit if you neglect your corporate ESG commitments.

 With increased public pressure and regulations, governments are placing heavy fines on companies for ESG failures or poor ESG reporting.
 The UK government alone issued 27 million GBP in fines in the financial year 2020-21 to 33 different companies.